hanthor/zirconium/README.md

 sudo bootc switch ghcr.io/zirconium-dev/zirconium-nvidia:latest
 ```

 If you're having issues, ask for help in our [Discord](https://discord.gg/mmgNQpxwhW).
-We're working on ISOs.

 ## Can I still customize Niri/DankMaterialShell?
 Yes!
 We do update our dotfiles in OS updates, however you're not forced to use them.
 We're hoping at some point to be able to make the dotfile update process less destructive.